 Across Europe, the total budget for these programmes is approximately €10 billion, covering 107 programmes.
 The UK does not participate in all of these programmes, but there are 16 programmes that cover all or parts of the UK.
-Nine of these involve England, and these are overseen by the Department for Communities and Local Government (DCLG).
+Nine of these involve England, and these are overseen by the Ministry of Housing, Communities and Local Government (MHCLG).

 As the programmes work across borders projects must involve organisations from more than one member state; the best projects will have a wide coverage of different organisations from across the programme area, as well as a clear plan to spread the results of their project more widely.

 Projects are coordinated by a ‘lead partner’, who ensures that the project partnership functions effectively.
 Programmes employ staff to support the generation of good project ideas, and then to manage the projects chosen for delivery.
 Each programme has slightly different arrangements and requirements, which can be found through the weblinks below.